AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 External WF users will be asked to create a login for frame

-If the asset is not frame connected, they can view thumbnail in WF and use comment stream. review and approval decisons can be made.
+If the asset is not frame connected, they can view thumbnail in WF and use comment stream.
+Review and approval decisions can be made.

 <!-- upload assets directly to workfront to be reviewed in Frame.io/ Will have to send manually at first